shorane/AuE893Spring20_Shubham_Horane/AuE893_spring20_Shubham_Horane/src/assignment4_obstacleavoidance/README.md

 **3. turtlebot3_obstaceavoidance.launch   (same file as part 2)**

+NOTE: for this implementation, you must already be connected to a turtlebot via ssh, and any teleop operations shold be turned off before running the files of this package.
+The setup instructions for the turtlebot robot can be found [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)

 - The python code wander.py used in part 2 was applied on the turtlebot burger and rested with the help of some boxes places as obstacles in the path of the robot.
 - The video named 'Wanderer_RealScenario' in the videos folder shows this functionality.
 - The command for execution of this launch file is: